influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/create.md

 ### Export specific resources

-To export specific resources to a template manifest, use the `influx export` with resource flags for each resource to include.
+To export specific resources within an organization to a template manifest, use the `influx export` with resource flags for each resource to include.
 Provide the following:

 - **Organization name** or **ID**